-In cabinetry, an overlay refers to the amount of cabinet face the cabinet doors and drawer fronts overlap.
+In the cabinet industry, an overlay refers to the amount of cabinet face the doors and drawer fronts overlap.
 The amount of cabinet face frame or box visible when the doors and drawers are closed is called the reveal.
 Framed cabinets offer two types of overlays:

 - Standard: The door and drawer faces are slightly larger than the openings, and slightly overlap the face frame.
 Standard overlays offer reveals if on the face frame and are more forgiving with door and drawer alignments.